ryeden/vscode-condenser/README.md

 ### Known Issues

-- As **Log Condenser** does not check file types, folding may get confused when applied on structured content such as JSON, HTML, JS etc (for which folding is already provided by a language support package)
+- As **Log Condenser** does not check file types, folding may get confused when applied on structured content such as in JSON, HTML, JS etc files (for which folding is already provided by a language support package)